Natural Gas: The critical component of India’s Energy Mix

 India’s Current Energy Mix

-Currently, India imports three quarters of its energy needs[3], including 80% of oil, which makes up around 30% of India’s energy mix[4].
-The role of natural gas has been very limited in the recent times: only 7% in 2017, however the government wants to increase it to 15% by 2022[5], a target considered to be highly over ambitious.
-Even though the government has taken a number of initiatives such as the Hydrocarbon Exploration and Licensing Policy (HELP) and infrastructural investments to create a natural gas grid, we are still missing an integrated policy that clearly determines and demarcates the role of natural gas in India’s energy mix.
+Currently, India imports three-quarters of its energy needs, including 80% of oil.
+Oil makes up around 30% of India’s energy mix.
+Natural gas accounted for only 7% in 2017, limiting its role in recent times.
+However, the government wants to increase it to 15% by 2022, a target considered highly ambitious.
+The government has taken a number of initiatives such as the Hydrocarbon Exploration and Licensing Policy (HELP).
+It has also made infrastructural investments to create a natural gas grid.
+However, the government has yet to create an integrated policy defining the role of natural gas in India’s energy mix.

 India’s Current Energy Mix